 A trendy and artsy coffee shop/showroom in Taipa Village, Quarter Square is a place for like-minded people to rest and savor the moments.
 Visitors are usually greeted by their “PR director”–Copper the Frenchie–the owner’s four-legged friend and inspiration to one of their coffee drinks, the Copperccino, that’s slightly sweetened and extra foamy.

 Their house blend is made with beans from Ethiopia, Panama, Nicaragua, and Brazil.
 Espresso brewed with this blend is the one to come back for.
 Besides their coffee and Copper, Quarter Square is famous for the friendly people working there.
-The staff are always happy to explain the difference between various coffee beans they serve and help you to choose yours.
+The staff is always happy to explain the difference between various coffee beans they serve and help you to choose yours.
 While you sip your Copperccino, take a look around as they often have interesting merchandise by various designers, as well as cool art on the walls.